Webinar Replay: TSP Lifecycle Funds (L-Funds)

 I’m not suggesting that you should be all in and just ride in the market willy-nilly out there.
 But I am suggesting that to set aside 28% of your portfolio to not be active in the market when you have that much time ahead of you, you need to give some serious consideration to that.

-Observation number five.
-When it comes time in retirement to take money out of the TSP, anything you have in the lifecycle funds cannot be unlinked or what we refer to earlier as being decoupled.
-So, for instance, if you have all of your money in the L Income Fund, you are not allowed to just take money from the G Fund.
-So, I mentioned this a little bit earlier, just want to revisit this because it’s an important factor that I think employees need to recognize.
+For instance, if you have all of your money in the L Income Fund, you are not allowed to just take money from the G Fund.
+I mentioned this a little bit earlier, just want to revisit this because it’s an important factor that I think employees need to recognize.

 For instance, let’s assume that we wanted the same percentages, chances are, we wouldn’t want the same percentages because we just have a savvier opportunity to dial things in for you in the private sector.
 But let’s say that we do for argument’s sake care.
 We would have 71% of our assets in an account like a savings account or a money market account that has a little bit of interest on it, maybe some bonds in there, but we’re talking nice safety.